Cincinnati Theft Crimes Lawyer

 When investigating, arresting, and prosecuting you on a theft charge, the state of Ohio and its representatives are obliged to respect your constitutional rights.
 Most notably, they are required to respect your Fourth Amendment right to avoid unreasonable searches and seizures as well as your Fifth Amendment right to avoid self-incrimination.
 Unfortunately, in an effort to land a conviction, overzealous police officers and prosecutors sometimes violate those rights.

-Having worked in the legal field for many years, the attorneys here at Suhre & Associates, LLC, have become experts at spotting rights violations as they happen.
+Having worked in the legal field for many years, the attorneys here at Suhre & Associates DUI and Criminal Defense Lawyers, have become experts at spotting rights violations as they happen.
 If a prosecutor or law enforcement officer crosses the line during your case, we will immediately step in and address the situation.

 Negotiate a Plea Bargain Agreement